-Designated owners of outsourced business processes are responsible for assessing and managing the commercial and security risks associated with outsourcing, working in conjunction with Information Security, Legal and other functions as necessary.
+Designated owners of outsourced business processes are responsible for assessing and managing the commercial and security risks associated with outsourcing, working in conjunction with Management and other functions as necessary.

-Information Security, in conjunction with functions such as Legal, Compliance and Risk Management, is responsible for assisting outsourced business process owners to analyze the associated risks and develop appropriate process, technical, physical and legal controls.
+Information Security, in conjunction with Management, is responsible for assisting outsourced business process owners to analyse the associated risks and develop appropriate process, technical, physical and legal controls.

 Information Security is also responsible for maintaining this policy.

-Internal Audit is authorized by management to assess compliance with all corporate policies at any time.
+Information Security is authorized by Management to assess compliance with all corporate policies at any time.

-Internal Audit may assist with audits of outsourcing contracts including security compliance audits, and advise management on the risks and controls relating to outsourcing.
+Information Security may assist with audits of outsourcing contracts including security compliance audits and advise management on the risks and controls relating to outsourcing.